Six Signs It Might Be Time to Switch 529 Plans

-The 529 plan you choose can have a big impact on your total savings when it’s time to pay for college.
-However, a family’s needs may change over time and sometimes it makes sense to switch 529 plans.
+The 529 plan you choose can greatly impact your total savings when it’s time to pay for college.
+However, a family’s needs may change over time, and sometimes it makes sense to switch 529 plans

 Per IRS rules, you may rollover existing 529 plan funds into a new 529 plan once during any 12-month period.
 You can also keep an existing 529 plan account and direct new contributions to a new 529 plan account.

-Here are some of the most common reasons why a family might consider switching 529 plans.
+Here are some of the most common reasons a family might consider switching 529 plans.

 1. You moved to another state

-If you’re moving to a state that offers these benefits, you could open a new 529 plan in that state.
+If you’re moving to a state offering these benefits, you could open a new 529 plan.
 You can direct any new contributions to the new 529 plan or do a full or partial rollover.
 Some states allow residents to claim a state income tax benefit for rollover contributions.

-It may be best to keep the old 529 plan as is and open a new 529 plan in the new state if the old state recaptures state income tax breaks for outbound rollovers.
+If the old state recaptures state income tax breaks for outbound rollovers, it may be best to keep the old 529 plan as is and open a new 529 plan in the new state.

 2. You use your 529 plan to pay for K-12 tuition

 529 plans are beginning to offer 529 plan investments for K-12, such as Louisiana’s START K12 program and Kentucky’s enrollment-based 529 plan investment options, but most 529 plans are specifically designed to save for college.
-Families saving for K-12 tuition may consider a 529 plan that offers target portfolios, which do not automatically adjust.
+Families saving for K-12 tuition may consider a 529 plan offering target portfolios that do not automatically adjust.

 3. Your children entered high school